foodieindianmom/blog/_posts/2020-06-08-carrot-raddish-instant-pickle.md

 short_title:  "Carrot Raddish Instant Pickle"
 slug: carrot_raddish_instant_pickle
 author: Parul
+description: "Instant Carrot and Radish Pickle is a  spicy and sour in taste pickle .
+It is usually served as a side dish in any Indian Thali with Dal Rice, Stuffed Paratha  etc.It enhances the taste of any food item served with this pickle.
+This aachar can be eaten in breakfast with any stuffed Paratha andalso eaten  in Lunch and Dinner.
+Gaajar Mooli ka Pani vala aachar is a traditional method of making  Instant pickle with use of water. "
 tags: carrot raddish instant pickle gaajar mooli panivala aachar pickle recipes winters sour tangy spicy aachar recipes breakfast lunch dinner foodyindianmom
 date:   2020-06-08 11:05:23 +0530
 categories: All Sides